lesterbx/task-manager-back/README.md

 # task-manager-back

-Backend made node for the TaskManger app.<br>
+Backend made with node for the TaskManger app.<br>
 The server endpoints are:
 - Post request to <code>'/workspace'</code>: Creates a workspace
 - Delete request to <code>'/workspace/:workspaceID'</code>: Remove a workspace